Joe Bell (footballer): U20

 Bell has played for and captained the New Zealand U20 national team.
 Playing in the 2018 OFC U-19 Championship where he was the tournament MVP and they qualified for the 2019 FIFA U-20 World Cup in Poland.
 He has also played and captained the team at the 2017 FIFA U-20 World Cup in South Korea.

 Senior

 Bell made his team debut for the New Zealand senior national team in a friendly against Ireland, starting in a 3–1 loss.

+On 25 June 2021, Bell was called up to the New Zealand squad for the delayed 2020 Summer Olympics.